 Question 8: When will I know if I've been admitted?

 The admission committee will make selections approximately eight weeks after the deadline.
 Letters will be mailed immediately after the committee meets.
 No results will be given over the phone.

 Question 9: Is the Nursing RN program at EFSC accredited?

-The Nursing programs at EFSC — Registered Nursing, Transition to Registered Nursing, Practical Nursing and Patient Care Assistant (Certified Nursing Assistant) — are all currently approved by the Florida Board of Nursing (Department of Health).
-Approval by the state is all that is REQUIRED to be eligible for nursing licensure.
-Additional accreditation by the National League of Nursing Accreditation Council (NLNAC) is OPTIONAL.
+The Nursing programs at EFSC — the Associate Degree Nursing / RN, Transition to Associate Degree Nursing / RN, Practical Nursing and Patient Care Assistant (Certified Nursing Assistant) — are all currently approved by the Florida Board of Nursing (Department of Health).